- What are some of the risk factors of arthritis in the feet?

-3 ways to prevent arthritis in your feet
+- In what ways can you work to prevent arthritis in your feet?

 Arthritis is a type of disease that occurs when the joints in your body become inflamed.
 The inflammation of the joints typically causes people with this condition to experience pain and stiffness.
 There are at least 100 different types of arthritis that exist, but most generally involve almost the same sets of symptoms.
 It also commonly affects the hands, wrists, elbows, knees, ankles and feet.
 It’s important to note that there is no cure for arthritis, but there are several ways to manage your symptoms after diagnosis for a higher quality of life.